se-edu/se-book/javaTools/javaFXBasic/part01/part01.md

 *It's like a theater play:* The `Stage` is the main container which is usually a `Window` with a border and the typical minimize, maximize and close buttons.
 Inside the `Stage` you add a `Scene` which can, of course, be switched out by another `Scene`.
 Inside the `Scene` the actual JavaFX nodes like `AnchorPane`, `TextBox`, etc. are added.

-See [this page](http://docs.oracle.com/javase/8/javafx/scene-graph-tutorial/scenegraph.htm) fore more info on working with the JavaFX Scene Graph.
+See [this page](http://docs.oracle.com/javase/8/javafx/scene-graph-tutorial/scenegraph.htm) for more info on working with the JavaFX Scene Graph.

 ---